FinalFantasy27/FinalFantasy27.github.io/_posts/2021-11-05-Truth_Paradox.md

 *because as we know, there are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.
 But there are also unknown unknowns—the ones we don't know we don't know.*

+And there are papers axiomatizing Rumsfeld Ignorance, e.g. Kit Fine.
+Ignorance of ignorance and Jie Fan.
+Axiomatizing Rumsfeld Ignorance.

 <br/>

 ### What does Prior say?